RetroPie/RetroPie-Docs/docs/Super-Mario-War.md

 >Y

 Since there are 4 layers to a map, you need to be able to select which layer you want to add tiles to.
 Use the "Y" key to do this.
 On the upper left, you'll see a little 0,1,2,3 icon.
 The colored number is the layer you are currently working with.
 When you add tiles, they will be added to this layer.
 The layers are ordered, with 0 being the bottom-most layer, and 3 being the top-most.
-You can use this key in conjuction with the "U" key to view just a single layer.
+You can use this key in conjunction with the "U" key to view just a single layer.

 >U